Macrometacorp/docs/docs/streams/stream-examples/realtime-updates.md

 if __name__ == '__main__':

-    # Step 1: Open connection to GDN.
+    # Open connection to GDN.
 You will be routed to closest region.
     print(f"\n1.
-CONNECT: federation: {URL}")
+CONNECT: Server: {URL}")
     client = C8Client(protocol='https', host=URL, port=443, apikey=API_KEY, geofabric=GEO_FABRIC)

-    # Step 2: Create a collection if one does not exist
+    # Create a collection if one does not exist
     print(f"\n2.
 CREATE_COLLECTION: region: {URL},  collection: {COLLECTION_NAME}")
     if client.has_collection(COLLECTION_NAME):
         collection = client.collection(COLLECTION_NAME)